“I have to get out of the city: I can’t take it anymore.”

 I propose a pumpkin patch in a warm, south-facing spot next to our driveway.
 Because I propose it to our four-year-old, the idea is received with enthusiasm and excitement.

 Chickens are on the list, and although our town will only allow four hens (no rooster) they’ll easily produce more than enough eggs every week for our family.
-I start to stockpile ideas for recipes that will preserve the excess—I imagine jars of lemon curd, and frozen lemon meringue pies and poppy seed cakes.
+I start to stockpile ideas for recipes that will preserve the excess—I imagine jars of lemon curd, and frozen lemon meringue pies and lemon poppy seed bread.
 Again, these ideas are received with leaps of joy: who can argue with pies and cakes?

 Unfortunately, the town draws the line at livestock.
 But, I don’t mind; I have enough on my plate as it is.
 Maybe we can revisit this when we can leave the city limits.
-For now, our kids’ access to good schools keep us shackled to suburbia.
+For now, our kids’ access to good schools keeps us shackled to suburbia.

-As I gradually roll-out my plans to my family, my winter of seeding ideas of self-sufficiency and a reduced dependence on unreliable food sources like Mexico and China, pay off.
+As I gradually roll-out my plans to my family, my winter of seeding ideas of self-sufficiency and reduced dependence on unreliable food sources like Mexico and China, pay off.
 My family’s desire to get outside and help me in the garden ripens at the same rate as our tomatoes.
 Our pumpkins swell until the squirrels find them simply too tempting, and consume them still attached to the vine.
-But even this is a learning experience, and as we contemplate ways to keep the squirrels from eating next year’s crop (chicken wire? laser-guided light sabers? a monster filled moat?), I realize we are planning another season.
+But even this is a learning experience, and as we contemplate ways to keep the squirrels from eating next year’s crop (chicken wire? laser-guided lightsabers? a monster-filled moat?), I realize we are planning another season.
 And as we eat the last of the season’s zucchini, sitting under a clear starry sky, I hear the words I’ve dreamed of:

 “This is really great.
 I’m really glad we moved here.
 And these zucchinis are fantastic!
 I can’t believe we grew them ourselves …”

 Clare Brandt is a freelance writer based in Colorado.
-A transplant to the U.S. from England, she’s still trying to figure out if there’s a connection between her latent homesteading tendencies, and genetic northern England thriftiness and proclivity to be self reliant.
+A transplant to the U.S. from England, she’s still trying to figure out if there’s a connection between her latent homesteading tendencies, and genetic northern England thriftiness and proclivity to be self-reliant.